rack-tech/FALA-deploy/README.md

 - All animations are running simultaneously
 - Grid Lines has a major problem needs to be resolved

+# Changes on date 14 July 2021

+Completed :

+- Exporting Canvas - DONE
+- A lot of tasks for animations and UI/UX
+- Debugging of a lot of bugs in Animations

 ## Changes on date 12 July 2021